• Call 877-225-8384

 Sleep and Board Exams

 sleep and board exams - are you getting enough - beat the boardsI’m about to tell you something so obvious you may want to throw something at me.
 Despite the apparent obviousness, many exam candidates still will make the mistake I’m about to describe and do so for entirely understandable reasons.
-Let me explain.
+Let me explain why sleep and board exams is so important.
 On the day (or several days) prior to your exam, your anxiety level likely will increase.
-You may realize you are not as prepared as you would like to be and regret not devoting more time to preparing.… READ MORE
+You may realize you are not as prepared as you would like to be… Click to Read More

 Filed Under: All Posts, How to Prepare For Your Board Exam Tagged With: beat the boards, Dr Jack Krasuski, enough sleep to ace exam, enough sleep to pass exam, how much sleep should i get for my board exam, jack krasuski, right amount of sleep, sleep and board exams

-VIDEO: Why are Psychiatry Exam Extended Vignette Questions So Difficult?
+Why Are the Psychiatry Vignette Board Exam Questions So Difficult?

-why are psychiatry exam extended vignette questions difficult - beat the boardsExtended vignette questions now comprise half of the Psychiatry Certification Exam and one quarter of the Psychiatry MOC Exam.
+why are psychiatry exam extended vignette questions difficult - beat the boardsExtended vignette questions now comprise half of the Psychiatry Certification Exam and one-quarter of the Psychiatry MOC Exam.
 This vignette type of multiple-choice question is easy in that the topics are not designed to trick you or to cover obscure points.
-And at the same time they are very hard because they require you to make render a judgment among options that are shades of gray.
-Listen to Dr. Jack present a detailed and uplifting presentation on how to… READ MORE
+And at the same time, they are very hard because they require you to make render a judgment among options that are shades of gray.
+Listen to Dr. Jack present a detailed and uplifting presentation on how to handle… Click to Read More

 Filed Under: All Posts, Crack the Exam Question Code Tagged With: Dr Jack Krasuski, psychiatry board exam, psychiatry board prep, psychiatry board tips, psychiatry board vignette, psychiatry exam extended vignette questions